R for data analytics

 Data analytics for business intelligence starts with collecting, storing and cleverly summarizing enterprise data, which nowadays is generated by a diversity of data sources (click streams, social media, relational data, sensor data, ...)

-A popular tool for this kind of analytics is R. Its popularity is partly explained because it's free open source software, but more importantly because an increasing number of add-on packages are made available which focus on particular use cases in this broad BI and Big Data universe.
+A popular tool for this kind of analytics is R. Its popularity is partly explained because it's free open source software, but more importantly because an increasing number of add-on packages are made available which focus on particular use cases in this broad Data Science and Big Data universe.

 This course will give you hands-on practice with R, both as a data analytics and graphical tool, and as a programming and scripting environment where you can let the system give you any possible insight into your data that you may want.

-Whoever wants to start practising data analysis in a "big data" context: developers, data architects, marketeers, and anyone who needs to manipulate, visualize, or summarize their corporate data.
+Whoever wants to start practising data analysis in a "data science" context: developers, data architects, marketeers, and anyone who needs to manipulate, visualize, or summarize their corporate data.
 This course is also a first introduction to the R programming language, so anyone who wants to start using R or one of its many packages is welcome.

 This is a "beginners" course, so no technical background is required.
-Familiarity with the concepts of data stores and "big data" is of course advisable (see e.g. Big data architecture and infrastructure), as well as having some notions of statistics (cf Statistics fundamentals).
+Familiarity with the concepts of data stores and "big data" is of course advisable (see e.g. Big data architecture and infrastructure).
 Additionally, we expect that you are familiar with the concepts of a programming language (see e.g. Programming fundamentals).